zakpf/wats1010-embedded-media/README.md

   create a compelling design.
 * Explore how to make a "letterpress" or "cutout" text effect for the featured text in the About section and/or for the text in the page header.
+* Add a homescreen icon for iOS and Android devices so when they save the page to their homescreen they get a custom icon that matches the favicon you designed.